pranayga/expl0ring_V8/docs/taint_tracking_stroucki.md

 diff --git a/src/builtins/builtins-api.cc b/src/builtins/builtins-api.cc
 index e1c76c0fd9..1fc4663902 100644
 ```
-The `bootstrapper.cc` is the file which at build time generates the interpreter code for all the builtins as described [here](https://v8.dev/blog/embedded-builtins).
-You may install a buitin as a function, getter, setter etc.
+The `bootstrapper.cc` is the file that at build time generates the interpreter code for all the builtins as described [here](https://v8.dev/blog/embedded-builtins).
+You may install a builtin function, getter, setter, etc.

-In the above snippet, we are installing multiple builtins which would allow us to get and set taint data.
-These probably will be defined in the `/builtins/builtins-string*` files which we will discuss about in `section 5(i)`.
+In the above snippet, we are installing multiple builtins that would allow us to get and set taint data.
+These probably will be defined in the `/builtins/builtins-string*` files which we will discuss in `section 5(i)`.

 Lastly, we said above that these are functions which we can call.
-It's fair to assume that not normal script would be calling it itself.
+It's fair to assume that not a normal script would be calling it itself.
 Rather, these allow us to see the operations.
 Thus, we still have a missing link on how exactly does the taint get transferred during the interaction between the strings.
-You would agree that in order to do it, we would have to change primitve string operations like creation, append etc. These are looked at mainly in the `builtins-x64.cc` since these operation are implemented in platform dependent way, with the goal of making them snappy.
+You would agree that to do it, we would have to change primitive string operations like creation, append, etc. These are looked at mainly in the `builtins-x64.cc` since these operations are implemented in a platform-dependent way, to make them snappy.

 ```diff
 diff --git a/src/builtins/builtins-api.cc b/src/builtins/builtins-api.cc